arjunmakesthings/itp-blog/content/applications/essay writing.md

 early in *the assimilation of text by image*, david (jhave) jhonston argues that typography speaks to the body at a lived level. he writes — (while speaking about illuminated manuscripts from the 5th-15th century) "they physically emulate forms of choreography .... the curlicue swirls that  adorn these letterforms are the typographic-equivalent of the death flourishes  of Sarah Bernhardt or the guitar licks of Jerry Garcia: torsional excess,  magnetic vortices seeking to entice ... what these features  share is that they are all primarily attributes of matter. they reference the  world directly in ways that do not require literacy; they are read by experienced embodied subjectivity. as humans, we have tasted honey, known  or heard of gold, walked a labyrinth (or studied a curl of smoke), and held  things in our hands. so the typography is speaking to the body at a lived level. it is engaging with the energy of our hands, muscles, and tongue".

-the above two examples provide enough inertia to re-examine the power of typography in digital environments, and seeing how perceptible expressive changes *actually* could be. in my study, i use the context of a personal-messaging-interface, something like a mock dating application, where people *have* to make a judgement about the messenger's personality (who is also a stranger).
+the above two examples provide enough inertia to re-examine the power of typography in digital environments, and seeing how perceptible expressive-changes *actually* could be. in my study, i use the context of a personal-messaging-interface, something like a mock dating application, where people *have* to make a judgement about the messenger's personality (who is also a stranger).

 ---
 # 2: setup of the experiments: